 Money, and money worries is one of the worst causes of stress and pressure in family life.
 The standard of living is on the rise all the time, but wages do not seem to be rising at the same rate, and this is leading to more and more issues of debt and increased amounts of borrowing, often from unscrupulous lenders.
-Most of us will accrue some debt at one time or another, but there are some things that we can do to help ourselves when it comes to our finances.
+In addition to debt, there are bills and payments, ones that we may feel we can ignore, but that we really shouldn’t forego if at all possible.

 Actually writing down all our incomings and outgoings is a good way to start to deal with our finances.
 List everything, from the smallest bills like school dinners, to the larges of outgoings – mortgage, car finance and loans.
 Look at the date that each bill comes out , and whether this works for you.
 If it doesn’t, change it to a date that does.
 I find that everything coming out at the beginning of the month works well if you are paid at the end of the previous month.
 Work out what is left after the bills have been paid, and then use this to budget for other expenses.